How to pack light & smart on hiking trips

 Whether you’re car camping, staying in a hut, or setting up a tent, your pack and everything in it is going to play a huge role in your physical comfort while on the trail.
 Importantly, that means keeping the weight to a minimum.

-Try these tried-and-trusted tips for minimizing your pack weight on hikes!
+Try these tried-and-trusted tips for minimising your pack weight on hikes!

 Invest in a hiking sleeping bag